Pokémon Mystery Dungeon: Gameplay

 Although there are different features in each of the titles, the major aspects of gameplay in each title are the same.
+It is also generally seen as an easier edition of the other Mystery Dungeon games.

 The player assumes the role of a Pokémon that was transformed from a human, found by the player's Pokémon partner in the start of the game.
 Before the game starts, the player will need to go through a personality test; this will decide which Pokémon the player is in the game with the exception of the WiiWare games and Pokémon Mystery Dungeon: Gates to Infinity, where the player may choose their starter.
 In Pokémon Super Mystery Dungeon and Pokémon Mystery Dungeon: Rescue Team DX, one can choose a Pokemon to be after the personality test.

 Gameplay is based on a classic roguelike game, with the player navigating the randomly generated dungeon with their Pokémon team.
 Movement and actions are turn-based; the player can use basic attacks, Pokémon moves, and items.
 The game starts with one partner Pokémon, but the player can recruit other Pokémon that they meet in the dungeon into their team soon after the first mission.

 Development

 Tsunekazu Ishihara has worked previously with Chunsoft.
-One of the company's work was Tetris 2 + Bombliss, where Ishihara was the game's producer and met Koichi Nakamura, who was the game's director.
-Prior to the development of Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team, Ishihara has played a few games from the Mystery Dungeon series, namely Torneko no Daibōken: Fushigi no Dungeon, and was impressed with the genre's depth and quality.
+One of the company's work was Tetris 2 + BomBliss, where Ishihara was the game's producer and met Koichi Nakamura, who was the game's director.
+Prior to the development of Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team, Ishihara had played a few games from the Mystery Dungeon series, namely Torneko's Great Adventure: Mystery Dungeon, and was impressed with the genre's depth and quality.
 The game's development started after Seiichiro Nagahata and Shin-ichiro Tomie approached Ishihara and agreed with working on an easier version of the genre for the mainline Pokémon fans.
-During the development of Red and Blue Rescue Team, Kouji Maruta, one of the programmer for these two games, and contributed previously on EarthBound and Shiren the Wanderer 2: Oni Invasion!
-Shiren Castle!, stated the company went through bad business performance, as employees from Chunsoft would leave the company progressively due to this issue.
-The game's success not only helped to give more popularity to the franchise, it also helped Chunsoft avoid bankruptcy.